NicholasChua/siem_osint_automation/README.md

 ### `comment.py`

-This script is essentially a template for combining both `vt_ip_osint.py`, `ii_ip_osint.py`, and `ai_ip_osint.py` scripts together, and generating a series of comments.
+This script is essentially a template for combining the `vt_ip_osint.py`, `ii_ip_osint.py`, and `ai_ip_osint.py` scripts together, and generating a series of comments.
 The script takes in an IP address as input and generates a comment based on the output of the three scripts.

 As this script uses the functions of the other scripts, it also generates the `vt_ip_lookup.json`, `ii_ip_lookup.json`, and `ai_ip_lookup.json` files in the `ip_osint_json` directory.
 Note that the output files are overwritten each time the script is run.